Hyprlinux/hyprOS/README.md

 ## run

-if you have qemu on your system you can run it by doing there's gonna be an ISO here in some time
+if you have qemu on your system you can run it by doing
 ```
 run_archiso -i hyprOS-...-x86_64.iso
 ```